-2. Substances which are persistent, bioaccumulative and toxic (PBTs).
+2. Substances that are persistent, bioaccumulative and toxic (PBTs).

-3. Substances which are very persistent and very bioaccumulative (vPvBs).
+3. Substances that are very persistent and very bioaccumulative (vPvBs).

-4. Substances for which there is scientific evidence of probable serious effects to human health or the environment, such as endocrine disruptors.
+4. Substances for which there is scientific evidence of probable serious effects on human health or the environment, such as endocrine disruptors.

 In general, the Candidate List is updated twice a year (usually in June and December each year).
 There are 205 substances on the Candidate List (last updated: 25 February 2020), you can find the full list on ECHA’s website: https://echa.europa.eu/candidate-list-table

 Obligation of SVHC

 Companies may have legal obligations resulting from the inclusion of substances in the Candidate List.
 These obligations, which are effective from the date of inclusion, refer not only to the listed substances on their own or in mixtures but also to their presence in articles.